Aaron Fuegi says -- Welcome

 My Bachelor's degree in CS is from The University of Pennsylvania.

 I am also highly interested in the future of the Internet.
 It is my sincere hope that the present wonderful qualities of the Internet (No pay-per-view style access costs, Many-to-Many communications for the first time in the hands of a large segment of the world's population, Anarchic government style in place only to keep information flowing easily) are not lost in the rush to money.
-Related to this, I try to keep abreast of the fields of Computer Ethics and Computer-Mediated Communication and appreciate the work of the Electronic Frontier Foundation.
-I would also like to offer a special thanks to Dave Farber (formerly a professor at the Univ. of Pennsylvania [now at CMU] and EFF board member) and others like him for working towards a positive future for the Internet.
+Related to this, I appreciate the work of the Electronic Frontier Foundation.
+I would also like to offer a special thanks to Dave Farber (formerly a professor at the Univ. of Pennsylvania and EFF board member) and others like him for working towards a positive future for the Internet.
 The Hacker Crackdown, by Bruce Sterling, is an excellent book on the background of many of these issues and the organizations involved.
 Bruce has been kind enough to make it and many of his other writings electronically available for free.
 On a related note, the security writings of security technologist and author Bruce Schneier (particularly Beyond Fear: Thinking Sensibly About Security in an Uncertain World) are very interested reading post 9/11.

 A somewhat out of date copy of my Resume is available here if you're interested.

 If you have looked through these pages, you also must realize that I am a bit of a web-aholic.
-I discovered the WWW in Late May, 1994 and opened this house on May 15, 1994.
-It quickly expanded and continues to expand even now (see the history page for details).
+I discovered the World Wide Web in early May, 1994 and opened this house on May 15, 1994.
+It quickly expanded as I added on to it over a number of years (see the history page for details).
 There are a lot of links on these pages but at the same time this house is by no means just a simple hotlist.
 The links are chosen with care by me as useful and/or meaningful to me and hopefully to others.
 Everything about the house says something about me and, given how private a person I am, it is probably as close to extroversion as I come.
 I have a preference for personal, non-commercial sites and for those people and sites that have been around for the longest time.
-The WWW has grown enormously since May of '94 and is now exceedingly huge and commercial.
+The web has grown enormously since May of '94 and is now exceedingly huge and commercial.
 In all sorts of ways, this is a positive change and it fortunately still remains a place where one person can very much have an effect.
 However, it is not nearly so personal as it used to be.
-At one time I could have confidently named almost all the major people/sites on the WWW and almost certainly had visited them all.
-Now, it is just too big and complex and commercial for that and surfing just isn't quite as fun.
+At one time I could have confidently named almost all the major people/sites on the web and almost certainly had visited them all.
+Now, it is just too big and complex and commercial for that.

-I play a bunch of sports, although I'm not that good at any of them.
-At this point my favorite sport is Volleyball but I also play some Soccer, Football, and a few other sports.
+During college and graduate school, I played a bunch of sports, although I was never that good at any of them.
+My favorite is probably Volleyball, but I also enjoy Soccer, Football, and a few other sports.
 I also love the water and almost anything to do with it, including swimming, canoeing and sea kayaking.

 I do a bunch of cooking and, in particular, baking (breads, deserts).
 You can check out the Kitchen for general recipes or my own set of Recipes, all of which I highly recommend.
 As of late, I have gotten more into cooking and upgrading all my kitchen gear.
 I particularly recommend the magazine Cook's Illustrated and accompanying PBS TV program America's Test Kitchen.
 I also like Alton Brown's show Good Eats.